vitejs/vite/docs/guide/api-vite-environment.md

 This interface defines how HMR communication is established.
 Vite exports `ServerHMRConnector` from the main entry point to support HMR during Vite SSR.
 The `isReady` and `send` methods are usually called when the custom event is triggered (like, `import.meta.hot.send("my-event")`).

-`onUpdate` is called only once when the new runtime is initiated.
+`onUpdate` is called only once when the new module runner is initiated.
 It passed down a method that should be called when connection triggers the HMR event.
 The implementation depends on the type of connection (as an example, it can be `WebSocket`/`EventEmitter`/`MessageChannel`), but it usually looks something like this:

 ```js
 function onUpdate(callback) {